Albanese government: Foreign affairs, trade and defence

-China
+China and East Asia

 In July 2025, Albanese went on a six-day visit to China.
 The visit include a trip to the Great Wall and a panda breeding center, which drew criticism from the Coalition.
 Albanese responded by saying that the visits were intended to show respect to China.
 According to critics, Albanese ignored the issue of human rights in China, including human rights violations in Hong Kong, Xinjiang, and Tibet, and focused only on trade.

+On 4 May 2026, Albanese and Japanese Prime Minister Takaichi Sanae signed four agreements in Canberra to boost bilateral cooperation in the areas of energy, defence and critical minerals and a joint declaration on economic security cooperation.
+The critical minerals agreement identifies six rare earth strategic projects to diversify supply chains including the Lynas rare earth project in Kalgoorlie and Alcoa's Gallium Recovery Project.

+Europe

+On 23 March 2026, Albanese and the President of the European Commission Ursula von der Leyen signed a free trade agreement following eight years of negotiations.
+The two leaders also announced a new defence partnership between Australia and the European Union.